- Ph.D. Oregon State University

 - Research Professor in the Research Institute of Pharmaceutical Sciences

-Dr. Nagle’s research focuses on the discovery of new drugs.
-His program combines natural products chemistry with cutting edge molecular mechanism-targeted bioassay techniques.
-Dr. Nagle explores the biomedical potential of natural products as new sources of drug leads for the treatment of cancer.
-He and Dr. Yu-Dong Zhou (National Center for Natural Products Research) have developed new molecular-based bioassays to investigate natural products for their potential to supplement existing chemotherapeutic agents by acting as promoters of tumor differentiation and cell death.
-Dr. Nagle’s research examines new methods to rapidly detect the presence of potentially useful anticancer agents that target specific biochemical mechanisms involved in the development and spread of tumors.
+Dr. Nagle’s research focuses on the pharmacological activity and biomedical potential of natural products as new sources of drug leads for the treatment of cancer and pharmacological probes.
+His program combines natural products chemistry with innovative cell-based and molecular mechanism-targeted bioassay techniques.
+He and Dr. Yu-Dong Zhou (Department of Chemistry and Biochemistry) have developed new molecular/mechanism-targeted bioassays to investigate natural products for their potential to supplement existing chemotherapeutic agents by acting as promoters of tumor differentiation and survival pathways.
+Dr. Nagle’s research examines new methods to rapidly detect the presence of potentially useful anticancer agents that target specific biochemical mechanisms involved in the development and spread of invasive breast tumors.